GMM and M Estimation under Network Dependence: The Setup

 With this notation, the following assumption restricts the denseness of the network and the decay rate of dependence with the network distance.

 \begin{assumption}[KMS, Assumption 3.2] The combined effect of network denseness and the decay of dependence is controlled so that

 \end{assumption}

 I refer readers to the original paper by KMS for detailed discussions of these assumptions, as they are excerpted from KMS.
-Under these assumptions, along with an additional regularity condition, KMS establish the \textit{pointwise} law of large numbers -- see Proposition~3.1 in their paper.
+Under these assumptions, along with additional moment and regularity conditions, KMS establish the \textit{pointwise} law of large numbers -- see Proposition~3.1 in their paper.